 There are 3,000-plus miles of free, public hiking trails near Asheville, including 1,600 miles in the Pisgah and Nantahala National Forests.
 We particularly loved the hike at John Rock Trail where you're rewarded with stunning views and cascading waterfalls.
 And good news: The popular Skyline Trail that leads to the top of 404-foot Hickory Nut Falls in the Chimney Rock section of Chimney Rock State Park is slated to reopen in 2017 after being closed for almost 10 years.
 The area near the top of the falls (where the final fight scene in the 1992 film The Last of the Mohicans occurred) will once again provide guests with incredible panoramic views.

-And don't miss the Friday night drum circle -- musician or not -- everyone participates.
+And don't miss the Friday night drum circle -- musician or not -- everyone is welcome to participate.

 And of course, there's the palatial Biltmore, created by George Vanderbilt in 1895.
 At 8,000 acres, it's America's largest home, so block off a day or just stay the night.